roguesherlock/blog-2020/src/pages/mental-models/index.md

 #### Via Negativa – Omission/Removal/Avoidance of Harm
 In many systems, improvement is at best, or at times only, a result of removing bad elements rather than of adding good elements.

-*Example*: Diet is more effective at loosing weight than working out.
+*Example*: Diet is more effective at losing weight than working out.

 <br/>